Dice

 Looks real nice.

-other spellings: set out, set-out, started (related), left out, put out, and displayed
+variations: set out, set-out, started (related), left out, put out, displayed

 ★ "Set out" carries a sense of intent when it means to begin - but in the kitchen it can mean food left too long or dishes neatly displayed.
 Context tells the story. ★